mlafeldt/docker-simianarmy/README.md

     mlafeldt/simianarmy
 ```

-As the last example shows, you can set `CONFD_OPTS` to pass [any available option](https://github.com/kelseyhightower/confd/blob/master/docs/command-line-flags.md) to confd to switch backends, etc.
+As this example shows, you can set `CONFD_OPTS` to pass [any available option](https://github.com/kelseyhightower/confd/blob/master/docs/command-line-flags.md) to confd to switch backends, change the log level, etc.

 ## Supported Properties